TimNKLab/nkdash/README.md

 ### Configuration

+The UI uses [Dash Mantine Components](https://github.com/snehilvj/dash-mantine-components) for styling, so make sure the dependencies from `requirements.txt` are installed (Dash automatically loads Mantine styles via `dmc.styles.ALL`).

 The Odoo connection parameters are loaded from a local `.env` file using `python-dotenv`.

 1. Create a file named `.env` in the root directory.